El yin yang en la practica de Tai Chi y Chi Kung

 I Ching o libro de las mutaciones, donde se busca alinearse el tao a través del equilibrio entre yin y yang base de la práctica de Tai Chi y Chi Kung

-Understanding that Yin and Yang are two opposing and constantly changing principles is the basis for internalizing them in our Tai Chi and Chi Kung practices.
-From the perspective of this philosophical principle, everything that exists is relative; therefore, there is yin within yang, just as there is yang within yin.
-Each of these forces has its opposite, albeit potentially, and therefore, they are not absolute.
+Understanding that Yin and Yang are two opposing principles in constant change is the basis for internalizing them in the practice of Tai Chi and Chi Kung.
+From the perspective of this philosophical principle, everything that exists is relative; therefore, there is Yin within Yang, just as there is Yang within Yin.
+Each of these forces contains its opposite, at least in potential, and therefore they are not absolute.

-Both forces generate and consume each other: an increase in yin energy implies a decrease in yang energy, but this is not considered imbalance, but rather part of the vital process.
+Both forces generate and consume one another: an increase in Yin energy implies a decrease in Yang energy.
+However, this is not considered an imbalance, but rather part of the vital process.
 They can be subdivided and transformed infinitely.
-Yang energy can be split to create yin and yang energy (and the oposite).
+Yang energy can divide to create both Yin and Yang energy (and vice versa).

 Likewise, each of these forces can transform into its opposite.
-Yin and yang are interdependent, meaning one requires the other to exist.
-Thus, according to Taoism, yin and yang are present in all things and creatures.
+Yin and Yang are interdependent, meaning that one requires the other in order to exist.
+According to Taoism, Yin and Yang are present in all things and all beings.
 They are inseparable, yet distinct.
-This harmony between yin and yang indicates that there is a path (Tao) that is naturally followed in the universe and is the fundamental basis for the practice of Tai Chi and Chi Kung.
+This harmony between Yin and Yang indicates the existence of a path (the Tao) that is naturally followed in the universe and forms the fundamental basis of the practice of Tai Chi and Chi Kung.

 Yin-yang in Tao

-Within Taoism, life is lived without blocking the path of things, meaning which "is" must not be obstructed.
-Every action that goes against the Tao can affect the natural course that things follow.
+Within Taoism, life is lived without blocking the natural way of things.
+This means that what is should not be obstructed.
+Any action that goes against the Tao can affect the natural course that things follow.

-The idea is to act according to the Tao, that is, through Wu Wei, or 'doing without doing'.
-This is how people can act without obstructing the Tao, free from any manifestation of self-centeredness.
-To visualize this, one can think of a great river flowing toward the sea.
-If one were to swim across, going against the current, which is the natural flow of things (Tao), there would be a huge expenditure of energy, as well as a great risk to life.
-On the other hand, if one follows the flow of the river, the action of crossing little by little by swimming with the current allows less energy to be expended.
-This means letting the river "be" and acting 'without doing' (Wu wei), preserving natural harmony.
+The idea is to act in accordance with the Tao through Wu Wei, or “doing without doing.”
+In this way, people can act without obstructing the Tao, free from any expression of egocentrism.
+To visualize this, one can imagine a great river flowing toward the sea.
+If one were to swim across against the current—the natural flow of things (the Tao)—it would require a great expenditure of energy and involve significant risk.
+By contrast, following the flow of the river and gradually crossing while swimming with the current requires much less energy.
+This means allowing the river to be and acting through “non-action” (Wu Wei), thus preserving natural harmony.

 What do Yin and Yang represent?